Like us on Facebook

 On May 26, 2023, Judge Alison Mackenzie granted Paramount’s motion to dismiss the suit, citing the plaintiffs’ failure to comply with a temporary California law that suspended the statute of limitations for child sex abuse claims.
 Paramount had requested to have the lawsuit dismissed using California’s anti-SLAPP statute, designed to eliminate meritless lawsuits that stifle free speech.

-Mackenzie wrote, “Plaintiffs have not put forth any authority showing the film here can be deemed to be sufficiently sexually suggestive as a matter of law to be held to be conclusively illegal.
+Mackenzie wrote in her ruling, “Plaintiffs have not put forth any authority showing the film here can be deemed to be sufficiently sexually suggestive as a matter of law to be held to be conclusively illegal.
 Plaintiffs’ argument on the subject is limited to cherry-picked language from federal and state statutes without offering any authority regarding the interpretation or application of those statutory provisions to purported works of artistic merit, such as the award-winning film at issue here.”

 Elisabeth Edwards